vyos/vyos-documentation/docs/configuration/service/ssh.rst

    :ref:`ssh_key_based_authentication`.
    ``<location>`` can be a local path or a URL pointing at a remote file.

-   Supported remote protocols are FTP, HTTP, HTTPS, SCP/SFTP and TFTP.
+   Supported remote protocols are FTP, FTPS, HTTP, HTTPS, SCP/SFTP and TFTP.

   Example: